tvnn/netvisor/README.md

 ## Troubleshooting

-### CONCURRENT_SCANS is too high for this system
+### Error: CONCURRENT_SCANS is too high for this system

-This env var controls concurrent network scan operations.
+The CONCURRENT_SCANS env var controls concurrent network scan operations.
 If too high, the system running the daemon will run out of memory.

 You can control this using the environment variable `NETVISOR_CONCURRENT_SCANS`.

+### Integrated Daemon Not Initializing

+If the integrated daemon (included in docker-compose.yml) fails to initialize after loading the UI:

+1. **Check daemon logs**: `docker logs netvisor-daemon`
+2. **Verify server is accessible**: The daemon must be able to reach the server.
+If using the default docker-compose, this should work automatically.
+3. **Check network configuration**: Ensure the daemon's `NETVISOR_INTEGRATED_DAEMON_URL` environment variable is correctly set in the server service (default: `http://172.17.0.1:60073`)

+For most setups, the default configuration should work.
+If you're using a custom Docker network, you may need to adjust the gateway IP.

 - **Recommended ranges**:
   - Low-resource systems (Raspberry Pi): 5-10